 Recently, Shopify reached $4611.9 million revenue growth in one year alone.

-The “You are an Idiot If You Don’t Do This” Free Trial
+#1.
+Shopify Free Trial: The “You are an Idiot If You Don’t Do This” Offer

 Almost every SaaS company worth its salt knows that using a “free trial” is the best kind of a growth hack to bring in potential customers.
 When you give a free trial and when a potential customer signs up, it’s almost half a sale made.
 If your product is good enough, the free trial user will convert.